semperos/ArrayLangCourse/docs/bqn/array-logic-data-driven-conditionals.md

 ```

 ## The table modifier
 The <dfn>table</dfn> modifier `⌜` applies its function operand `𝔽` between all combinations of elements of its left and right argument arrays.
+Quoting [BQN's documentation](https://mlochbaum.github.io/BQN/doc/map.html#table), table is "like a structure-preserving and function-applying [Cartesian](https://en.wikipedia.org/wiki/Cartesian_product) product," and is similar to APL's outer product.

 ```BQN
    F ← {𝕨+𝕩}